WillInvest/Stevens-Blockchain/docs/guides/TASK_LIST_IMPLEMENTATION_PLAN.md

 enum RewardType {
     DuckCoin,     // Reward in Duck Coin
-    PoR           // Reward in Proof of Reputation
+    SRPC           // Reward in Proof of Reputation
 }

 struct Task {